All conveners should follow these guidelines:

 - Submit the prize winner.
 The form will prompt you for the information that AFS staff will use to issue payment, prepare a letter of recognition, and announce the winner.

 - Submit the prize winner report form by October 1 if you want your winner announced at the AFS Annual Meeting.

 - See Resources for Conveners for the current form links.

-9. Request any other payment using our online check request form (link forthcoming; until then, email [email protected]).
+9. Request any other payment by email to Jessica Turner.
 Allow up to two weeks for delivery.